Tirzepatide: Shortage

+CHIP, Medicaid, and Medicare Coverage

+In April 2025, the Trump Administration declined to finalize a Biden Administration proposal that would have required Medicare, Medicaid, and the Children's Health Insurance Program (CHIP) to broadly cover GLP-1 drugs for weight loss.

+In November 2025, the Trump Administration announced TrumpRx to lower the price of GLP-1 drugs to $245 per month for people covered by Medicare.
+Coverage for people with obesity and at least one comorbidity (elevated LDL-cholesterol, high blood pressure and/or MASLD) may be implemented as early as April 2026.
+The cost will be significantly higher because most insurance companies do not cover it in their formulary.
+Before this change, most people covered by Medicaid and CHIP paid $3 a month, the same as for brand-name medications.

+Starting in July 2026, eligible Medicare beneficiaries will gain access to certain weight-loss medications for $50 a month through a temporary initiative called the Medicare GLP-1 Bridge program.
+This pilot is designed to create a more affordable pathway for people who need these treatments while broader, long-term coverage options are being finalized.

 Research

 In a phase III trial, tirzepatide demonstrated clinically significant benefits among participants with obesity and heart failure with preserved ejection fraction.
 Over two years of follow-up, tirzepatide decreased participants' risk of major cardiovascular (CV) complications—a combined endpoint including urgent heart failure visits, hospitalizations, more frequent diuretic treatment, and CV mortality—by 38% compared to a placebo.
 An observational study on patients with obesity and type 2 diabetes and heart failure with preserved ejection fraction reported that tirzepatide had a lower risk of hospitalization for heart failure and all-cause death combined than sitagliptin.
 In a 72-week, phase IIIb open-label head-to-head trial of adults with obesity without diabetes, tirzepatide at the maximum tolerated dose produced greater mean weight loss than semaglutide and larger reductions in waist circumference, while gastrointestinal adverse events were the most common with both drugs.

-After stopping treatment with tirzepatide for obesity, people on average regain more than half (53%) of the weight they lost during treatment within a year.

-A systematic review and meta-analysis published in 2024 found that tirzepatide demonstrates benefits in the management of metabolic dysfunction–associated steatotic liver disease.
+A 2024 systematic review found that tirzepatide demonstrates benefits in the management of metabolic dysfunction–associated steatotic liver disease.